dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Policy Distribution Strategies

 Distributing policies to PDPs ensures they are available for evaluation in microservice architectures.
-This subsection outlines two primary strategies, pre-loaded policies and embedded policies, each with trade-offs affecting performance, scalability, and policy freshness.
+This subsection outlines two primary strategies, **[pre-loaded policies](#pre-loaded-policies)** and **[embedded policies](#embedded-policies)**, each with trade-offs affecting performance, scalability, and policy freshness.
 The choice mainly depends on the Policy Characteristics.

 #### Pre-Loaded Policies

-Policies are proactively sent to the PDP and stored locally for evaluation, often alongside pre-loaded data, as described in Pre-Loaded Data.
+Policies are proactively sent to the PDP and stored locally for evaluation, often alongside pre-loaded data, as described in [Pre-Loaded Data](#pre-loaded-data).

 **Pros:**